Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 GamesBeat: Are there some things that come out of this point of view that are the takeaways for both the creative people and the business people?
 The business people should trust the creative people more, maybe?
 Or are there other conclusions you draw from this?

 Mahoney: There’s an enormous variety of different types of people within who are business people or creative people or both.
 It’s hard to say that there’s one lesson.
-I’d say for us at least–I’ll give an example.
+I’d say for us at least — I’ll give an example.
 I had a combination of business people and creative people give us a pitch about a month ago where they said, “This type of game is popular in this region.
 We’re new to doing this type of game, but we’re going to use some methodologies that have been achieved by these other companies and these other gaves we looked at.”
 I immediately shut it off, because it’s not consistent with our strategy.
 But the reason it’s not consistent is because they were really describing doing something very similar to what’s already out there.
 Success almost never comes from that.

 The problem is, being a developer is hard.
 In order to make a geeky or a weird or a new idea, you have to go very far back into first principles and ask yourself, “What is fun?
 What’s unique?”
 Then you have to go through all the challenges that it takes to get a product like that fun and improved in the market.
 The main point of my speech or my presentation was about acknowledging how hard that process is.
 The easy thing to do in the moment is to say, “We’ll make a game like X and it’s going to have some flavors from this other game Y. We’ll get a small percentage of the market and that’ll add up to paying back our costs.”
 Those types of things don’t work very well.